BDC Hamburger Icon

 What is an organizational structure?

 An effective organizational structure can lay a foundation for positive impacts on the business.
-It flows with the company culture and is designed to attract and retain high-performing people by creating positions that leverage their highest skills and provide development and growth.
-This ensures meaningful work and a sense of purpose that carries into the future.
+It flows with the company culture and is designed to attract and retain high-performing people by creating positions that leverage their best skills and provide development and growth.
+That ensures meaningful work and a sense of purpose that carries into the future.

 FYIDid you know